|

 Yes, I know the water we use gets recycled in one way or another, but

-every new home takes its share of the resource and retains it until it
+of the resource and retains it until it is

-is used, replacing it with the same amount from the natural stock, ad
+used, replacing it with the same amount from the natural stock, ad

 infinitum.

-I have to admit that the developments are changing the look of Nantwich
+I HAVE to admit that the developments are changing the look of Nantwich

-to the extent that - in the main - they are better than what was there
+to the extent that - in the main -

-much development will alter the character of Nantwich to the extent that
+will alter the character of Nantwich to the extent that it will not be

-it will not be the town that has attracted so many tourists.
-Especially
+the town that has attracted so many tourists.
+Especially if the town

-if the town begins to look like any other in the U.K.
+begins to look like any other in the U.K.

-And with the way people tend to move around these days with their jobs surely, even with a
+And with the way people tend to move around these days with their jobs

-growing population, we have enough houses now.
-At one time "Only two left", "50%
+surely, even with a growing population, we have enough houses now.
+At

-sold" could be seen on the developers' advertisements, suggesting to me that there should
+developers' advertisements, suggesting to me

 be a moratorium on new homes until all unoccupied ones had been sold.